Corendon International Big Band Competion

 - Top Class, Second Prize

 - First Class, Second Prize

 A soloist prize of €400 will be awarded for a distinguished solo performance at each of the four first round stages.

 In the final rounds, a ticket for the Keep An Eye Summer Jazz Workshop of the Conservatory of Amsterdam will be provided to a young, promising wood or brass player.
-This prize is personal and not refundable for money.
+This comprises an entrance ticket and is not redeemable for cash.